 Water, of course also characterizes the Etosha Pan, and the pan does still fill with a thin layer of water after heavy rainfall.
 However, the pan does remain dry for most of the year.

 There used to be much more abundant flows of water into Etosha Pan.
 Due to tectonic shifting about 35,000 years ago, the Kunene River was redirected.
 It then ceased to flow into the Etosha Pan.
 Instead, it now runs along the border with Angola and drains into the Atlantic Ocean.

 Fresh Water Springs at Etosha National Park

 The wildlife that visits Etosha National Park is drawn to the fresh water springs that are present around the edges of the Etosha Pan.
 Especially during the dry season, these springs are the only source of water in the area.
 This makes for fantastic opportunities to view wildlife.
-Our visit was during the dry season and we were very fortunate to see an abundance of diverse wildlife.
+Fortunately, our visit was during the dry season, therefore we viewed an abundance of diverse wildlife.

 Predators at Etosha National Park

 Some of the most exciting wildlife viewing opportunities really just take a little patience and a lot of luck.
 I am referring to viewing the large predators, especially the lions.
 We were extremely fortunate in this regard.